 Ketamine therapy is like going one step ahead to create a comfortable life for yourself.

 What is the mechanism?

-When ketamine enters into your bloodstream, it interacts with your brain.
-The purpose of injecting this drug into your system is to treat chronic pain at the cellular level.
+When ketamine enters your bloodstream, it interacts with your brain.
+The purpose of injecting this drug into your system is to treat chronic back pain at the cellular level.

 Chronic pains are sometimes the result of damaged nerve connections between the brain and spinal cord.
 Ketamine works on those neuron deficiencies and restores synaptic connections in the brain.

 It also works as a potent pain receptor blocker and blocks N methyl D aspartate receptor, which becomes highly sensitive in chronic pain.